nqzero/PUPL/PUPL-FAQ.md

 ### if my business adopts software under this license, can the price increase later (if my usage stays the same) ?
-if you pay the sale (as opposed to full) price, then the sale price could increase if you pay the full price, then each year you use the product you'll pay that same price (even with lapses) if you pay the lifetime price, then you don't have to pay again
+if you pay the sale (as opposed to full) price, then the sale price could increase. if you pay the full price, then each year you use the product you'll pay that same price (even with lapses). if you pay the lifetime price, then you don't have to pay again

 ### if my usage of software licensed under these terms increases, will additional use-licenses cost more than i paid initially ?
-in general, the price may increase. however, you'll never pay more than the strike price for a per-annum use-license. in addition, if you paid full price for a per-annum (without lapses) or a lifetime use-license, you're entitled to purchase 4 additional use-licenses at that same price. these rules are intended to protect you if you scale
+in general, the price may increase. however, you'll never pay more than the strike price for a per-annum use-license, or 10 times that for a lifetime. in addition, if you paid full price for a per-annum (without lapses) or a lifetime use-license, you're entitled to purchase 4 additional use-licenses at that same price. these rules are intended to protect you if you scale

 ### should my company (an end user) pay full price or the sale price